mpigsley/nebraska-mushrooms/src/cms/content/species/cyanoboletus-cyaneitinctus-175279939.md

 ![When cut](/img/cyanoboletus-cyaneitinctus-175279939-5.jpeg)

-Caution should be exercised when eating this mushroom.
-Although it has been edible for many, it has been determined to be a bio-accumultor of arsenic from the soil (Thilini Chethana).
+Though considered to be edible in the past, it has been determined to be a bio-accumultor of arsenic from the soil (Pavelle, 2015), which makes its edibility iffy.

 #### July 26th, 2023 Field Notes - Indian Cave State Park: